Kuba314/arcparse/README.md

 # Arcparse
 Declare program arguments declaratively and type-safely.
-Optionally set argument defaults dynamically (see [Dynamic argument defaults](#dynamic-argument-defaults)).

 This project provides a wrapper around `argparse`.
 It adds type-safety and allows for more expressive argument parser definitions.